 During this trip we spent almost a month in Egypt visiting Cairo, Luxor, Aswan, Abu Simbel, the Red Sea and Alexandria.
 We did not take a Nile cruise of any sort however the boats are running.
 This is independent travel, arranging transport and accommodation as we go.
 You could of course book a lot of this in advance, we prefer to stay flexible and it’s worked in our favour when we’ve needed to take a break.
 Egypt is hard work, it’s no vacation, but it’s absolutely fantastic.
 So far it’s been one of our best trips yet but we have most certainly had our share of problems and disasters.

-WE ARE STILL IN EGYPT, THERE IS MUCH MORE TO COME, SIGN UP BELOW
+THERE IS MUCH MORE TO COME, SIGN UP BELOW

 See our posts on these destinations below: